 I once loved God with what I thought was all my heart.
-But the crash and burn of mounting stressors caused me a hard fall.
+But the crash and burn from mounting stressors caused me a hard fall.
 Prolonged mental anguish was the trial that proved my mind was not aligned and submitted to His Word.
 A two-year plunge into a pit of paralyzing fear, anxiety, and depression was the holy confrontation that changed me for good — leaving me weak and flat on my back with my face to the ground.
 Where I learned to take off my shoes.

 Holy is His Name.

 After many rivers to cross, my cry for deliverance reached God’s ears.
-He heard my feeble whisper from His holy hill on His timetable, not mine.
+He heard my feeble whisper from His holy hill — on His timetable, not mine.
 There were lessons for me to learn before He was to rescue me from myself and the demons’ fiery darts that plied for my demise.
 Struck down, but not destroyed.
 Once He had me where He wanted me, He reached down from on high and held out His hand to help me up.
 By sheer grace, I grabbed on.
 Transformation began as He worked to overhaul my mind, helped train my thoughts to rest squarely upon the truth of His Word.
-Both sleeves were rolled up elbow-high, mainly His.
+Both sleeves rolled up, elbow-high, mainly His.

 “For God has not given us a spirit of fear,